MicrosoftDocs/power-platform/power-platform/admin/diagnose-user-access.md

    > ![Run diagnostics results](media/run-diagnostics-results.png "Run diagnostics results")

 > [!NOTE]
-> The action of running or rerunning<!--note from editor: I recall an email discussion about this hyphen, I think you preferred not to use it.
-So let's don't!--> diagnostics will force the user information in Azure AD to synchronize to the environment's Common Data Service database to provide up-to-date status on the user's properties.
+> The action of running or rerunning diagnostics will force the user information in Azure AD to synchronize to the environment's Common Data Service database to provide up-to-date status on the user's properties.
 If the diagnostic run doesn't eliminate the root cause of a user access issue, please provide the results of the diagnostic run in the support ticket you create; this will greatly help Microsoft Support engineers to resolve your issue faster.

 ## Known issue

-The check for the presence of security roles assigned to a user only checks for roles directly assigned to the user and can't currently check for roles<!--note from editor: Suggested.--> inherited through group team memberships.
+The check for the presence of security roles assigned to a user only checks for roles directly assigned to the user and can't currently check for roles inherited through group team memberships.